mgieseki/dvisvgm/README.md

 _dvisvgm_ relies on the following free libraries:

 * [Clipper](http://www.angusj.com/delphi/clipper.php)
-  To compute the insersection of two curved paths, _dvisvgm_ flattens the paths to polygons, intersects them using a slightly modified version of Clipper, and reconstructs the curves afterwards.
+  To compute the intersection of two curved paths, _dvisvgm_ flattens the paths to polygons, intersects them using a slightly modified version of Clipper, and reconstructs the curves afterwards.